Should You Paint Your Ceiling a Color? See When to Say Yes

 If you look at Pinterest and Instagram, chances are you are seeing lots of rooms with painted ceilings.
-By painted I mean, a color that is not white.
+By painted I mean, a color choice that is not ceiling white.
 Some of my favorite design blogs (Chris Loves Julia bonus room) have been showcasing some incredible rooms where the walls are the same color as the ceiling.

 PROs Of Painting Your Ceiling A Color